Aayush452-cell/Assingment/README.md

-# Attendance Management Sytem for Student And Teachers.
+# Attendance Management System for Student And Teachers.

 # Features
 1)Admin can create classes , Departments, Create Account for teachers and students .